-Today about my last surviving Gazania flower Treasury flower - Gazania rigens in reflected ultraviolet photography using my "work horse" UV filter, the Baader-U filter as well as my XBV filters for simulating bee and butterfly vision, but this time additionally also the Jupiter-U (280-385nm, eff.
-365nm) and Saturn-U (300-350nm, eff.
-325nm) filters.
-Lens used was the 94mm CERCO quartz fluorite lens.
-Light source was a modified for UV high power Xenon flash.
+Today shots of a different orange colored specimen of that long lasting I have written about before Treasury flower - Gazania rigens in reflected ultraviolet photography using my "work horse" UV filter, the Baader-U filter, my Jupiter-U and Saturn-U deeper UV filters, as well as my XBV filters for simulating butterfly and bee vision.
+Lens was a CERCO 94mm quartz fluorite lens.
+Light source was a Xenon flash.
+All shots were done at about f8.

 [click on image to see a larger one]

 UV image using Baader-U filter (approx. 320-395nm, effective peak approx. 375nm):

 UV image using Jupiter-U filter (approx. 280-385nm, effective peak approx. 365nm):

 Simulated butterfly vision (UV - VIS) using XBV3 filter: